Education in Indonesia: Dutch colonial period

 By the 1930s, the Dutch had introduced limited formal education to nearly every province of the Dutch East Indies, although by this period only 7.4% of the population were literate in 1931, and 2% were fluent in Dutch.
-Around the outer islands beyond Java, to meet demand of schooling, the Dutch government relied heavily on missionary schools that provided a basic education.
+Around the outer islands beyond Java, to meet demand for schooling, the Dutch government relied heavily on missionary schools that provided a basic education.

 Japanese occupation

-During the Japanese occupation in World War II, the operations of the Dutch education system were consolidated into a single operation that paralleled the Japanese education system.
-The Japanese occupation marked the deterioration of education in Indonesia, as schools were organized with the goal of creating the Greater East Asia Co-Prosperity Sphere of influence.
-As a result, schools began training in military and physical drill that were anti-West oriented.
-It included indoctrination of Japanese culture and history.
-Students were required to raise the Japanese flag and bow to the Emperor every morning.
-The Japanese made schools less stratified; despite this, enrollment shrunk by thirty percent for primary education and ninety percent for secondary education by 1945.
+During the Japanese occupation in World War II, the operations of the Dutch education system were consolidated into a single system that paralleled the Japanese education system.
+These schools were organized with the goal of creating the Greater East Asia Co-Prosperity Sphere of influence and trained students in military and physical drills that were anti-Western in orientation.
+The new curriculum also included the indoctrination of Japanese culture and history, such as requiring students to raise the Japanese flag and bow to the Emperor every morning.
+The Japanese made schools less stratified; despite this, enrolment shrank by thirty percent for primary education and ninety percent for secondary education by 1945.